seekrcentral/seekr2/docs/tutorial.rst

    Model input file of the host-guest system.

-There is a lot of information in here, the details of which are described in the `Model Input Files<model_input_files>` documentation.
+There is a lot of information in here, the details of which are described in the :doc:`Model Input Files<model_input_files>` documentation.
 For this tutorial, we will be using this file as-is, for now.

 There are other provided files we need for this SEEKR2 calculation, they are described here: